Marcello Lorenzi

-Marcello Lorenzi (died 1601) was a Roman Catholic prelate who served as Bishop of Strongoli (1600–1601).
+Marcello Lorenzi was a Roman Catholic prelate who served as Bishop of Strongoli (1600–1601).

 Biography

 On 31 January 1600, Marcello Lorenzi was appointed during the papacy of Pope Clement VIII as Bishop of Strongoli.

 On 13 February 1600, he was consecrated bishop by Antonmaria Sauli, Cardinal-Priest of Santo Stefano al Monte Celio, with Agostino Quinzio, Bishop of Korčula, and Alessandro Filarete, Bishop of Umbriatico, serving as co-consecrators.

 He served as Bishop of Strongoli until his death in 1601.